jiashenC/mpi4py/README.md

-# mpi4py-quickstart
+# mpi4py
-### This quickstart aims to help setup distributed system on raspberry pi and laptops.
+### This quickstart aims to setup distributed system on raspberry pi and laptops.

 **denpendency**